Paris in the interwar period: Transport

 The number of private cars also grew rapidly.
-The wide boulevards built by Haussmann enabled to city to keep traffic moving more successfully than many other cities.
+The wide boulevards built by Haussmann enabled the city to keep traffic moving more successfully than many other cities.
 The first traffic lights in Paris were installed at the intersection of the rue de Rivoli and the boulevard de Sébastopol.

 The most important innovation in Paris transport was the arrival of aviation and the first airport.
-In October 1914 a squadron of seven airplanes had been established on an airstrip at Le Bourget to protect Paris, after German planes and dropped bombs on the city.
+In October 1914 a squadron of seven airplanes had been established on an airstrip at Le Bourget to protect Paris, after German planes had dropped bombs on the city.
 In August 1918, the first postal delivery by air arrived at this airport, carrying letters to American soldiers serving in France.
-The first commercial aviation line in the world, between London and Paris, opened on February 8, 1919.
-The first air cargo service began in 1920, with perishable food products flowed from Nice In Le Bourget.
-On May 21, 1927, Charles Lindbergh made his historic transatlantic flight between New York and Le Bourget.
-In August 1933, a national airline, Air France, was organized.
+The first commercial aviation line in the world, between London and Paris, opened on 8 February 1919.
+The first air cargo service began in 1920, with perishable food products flowing from Nice to Le Bourget.
+On 21 May 1927, Charles Lindbergh made his historic transatlantic flight between New York and Le Bourget.
+In August 1933, a national airline, Air France, was organised.
 Le Bourget received 6,421 plane passengers in 1920, and 112 tons of freight.
 In 1938, it received 138,267 passengers, and 2,303 tons of freight.
 A second airport, Orly, was built, but was used only by the military and by flying clubs.